HYF-Class20/agile-development-group1-loruki/planning/user-personas.md

 account and is pleased with the excellent customer support he receives when he has a question about configuring his server.

-# User Persona 2: Web Developer
+# User Persona 3: Tech-savvy Student